cainky/kylecain.me/content/post/no-meetings/index.md

 Here are some other helpful tips to remember

 **Use Plain Language**: Especially in corporate settings, there's a tendency to use complex terms or jargon.
 While some specific terms might be necessary, always ensure your intended audience understands them.
+Avoid double negatives.

 **Feedback Loops**: After drafting, seek feedback.
 Sometimes, what's clear to the writer might be ambiguous to the reader.
 Regular feedback helps identify and rectify such gaps.